SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ## Broken Sword / Baphomets Fluch 1, 2, 2.5

-Libreto: all games not possible due bad performance
+Libretro: all games not possible due bad performance

 Standalone: 1 is fine, 2 is on the edge but performs well enough for a point&click for my taste, 2.5 not possible due performance

 ## Monkey Island 2 (only standard/original no talkie-version at this point)

-Skip copy protection -> either libreto or save state in standalone libreto lets you input a keyboard "5" via R-button so it's possible to skip the protection. on standalone you have to connect a keyboard to skip the protection (Pi outside of GPi) and create save states (normal and light mode) so you can access them through the scummvm launcher later when in the GPi again.
+Skip copy protection -> either Libretro or save state in standalone Libretro lets you input a keyboard "5" via R-button so it's possible to skip the protection. on standalone you have to connect a keyboard to skip the protection (Pi outside of GPi) and create save states (normal and light mode) so you can access them through the scummvm launcher later when in the GPi again.

 ## Simon the Sorcerer 1 & 2

 Is problematic because on save/load/exit you always have to confirm with either Y or N (on actual keyboard)

-No solution so far on standalone, on libreto maybe possible via remapping through retroarch config?
+No solution so far on standalone, on Libretro maybe possible via remapping through retroarch config?

 ## Leather_Goddesses_of_Phobos_2